operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/advanced_options.md

   imagePullPolicy: "Always"
   args:
     # This value applies to all GVKs specified in watches.yaml
-    # that are not overriden by environment variables.
+    # that are not overridden by environment variables.
     - "--ansible-verbosity"
     - "1"
   env: